 - You want to trade without owning the underlying asset

 CAPEX.com offers +2.000 CFDs on stocks, indexes, commodities, ETFs, bonds, forex and cryptocurrencies.

 Before you start investing and trading in the Chinese markets, you should consider using the educational resources we offer like CAPEX Academy or a demo trading account.
-CAPEX Academy has lots of courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you to become a better trader or make more-informed investment decisions.
+CAPEX Academy has lots of free trading and investing courses for you to choose from, and they all tackle a different financial concept or process – like the basics of analyses – to help you to become a better trader or make more informed investment decisions.

 Our demo account is a suitable place for you to learn more about leveraged trading, and you’ll be able to get an intimate understanding of how CFDs work – as well as what it’s like to trade with leverage – before risking real capital.
 For this reason, a demo account with us is a great tool for stock investors who are looking to make a transition to leveraged trading.